 Wade confronts Shy about being a meat eater, even if it is buffalo and not cow.
 Shy tells him it’s none of Wade’s business and tells him he won’t be cutting the fences of his neighbours.

 Now we have a flashback to Shy on the reservation.
 I really was hoping not to have to hear any more about this story, but this is a tale of misery.
 He had stopped to offer a crippled reservation boy a ride, but the boy offered the sister in exchange for cash.
 This challenges the sympathies of the reader.
 Are we any more sympathetic to this man now that he didn’t ‘deliberately’ set out to find a child to rape?

-Back to the present moment — indeed this is a story bookended with a penultimate scene followed by a battle.
+Back to the present moment — indeed this is a story bookended with a penultimate scene followed by a big struggle.
 Wade and Shy drive out to do their mischief.
 Annie Proulx gives us a description of the roads.
 We find out that Wade Walls is Wade Walasiewicz (a Polish name), his ‘hidden self’ the ‘avenging son of an assembly line butcher, his father the head boner inserting his knife in the mouth cavity, trimming ropy veins and bruises from the stiff tongue’.
 This gives us some back story to why Wade came to be an activist against farming and meat-eating.

 Shy and Wade have wire cutters and they’re bringing down fences which would have been hard work to put up.
 Wade hears something.

 A bullet ricochets off the cliff.
 Shy has been shot in the hip.
 Shy thinks that it might be a splinter of rock not a bullet, but Wade is taking off into the National Forest, abandoning Shy in the scrub.